When you create a catalog to deliver desktops or apps, an image is used (with other settings) as a template for creating the machines.

 - Master image: Select an existing image.
 This is the base image that is used to create the new image.

-- Subscription: Select either the Citrix-managed subscription or one of your customer-managed Azure subscriptions.
+- Subscription: Select an Azure subscription.
 For details, see Azure subscriptions.

-- If using the Citrix-managed subscription, select No connectivity or a previously created connection.
+- If using a Citrix Managed Azure subscription, select No connectivity or a previously created connection.

-- If using a customer-managed subscription, select your resource group, virtual network, and subnet.
+- If using your own customer-managed Azure subscription, select your resource group, virtual network, and subnet.
 Then add domain details: FQDN, OU, service account name, and credentials.

 - Region: (Available only for No connectivity.)
 Select a region where you want the machine containing the image to be created.